 “Knowing others is intelligence.
 Knowing yourself is true wisdom.
 And knowing that an increased rise in COVID cases isn’t caused by your government allowing restaurants and bars to serve indoors but by millennials partying is the greatest wisdom of all,” he added.

-“He still said folks a bunch, but you can tell he didn’t really it,” said one staffer.
+“He still said folks a bunch, but you can tell he didn’t really mean it,” said one staffer.

-They credit his spirit returning to his meditation routine, where he spends at least 30 minutes every day relaxed by the sounds of water lapping on a dock, green space being cleared for development, and the ‘I’m mad as hell and I’m not gonna take it anymore’ speech from Network.
+They credit his spirit returning to his meditation routine, where he spends at least 30 minutes every day relaxed by the sounds of water lapping on a dock, green space being cleared for housing development, and the ‘I’m mad as hell and I’m not gonna take it anymore’ speech from Network.

 “I can’t wait to see what I come up with next now that I’m back,” said Ford.
-“Maybe I’ll lower taxes or cut Toronto’s council again.
+“Maybe I’ll lower taxes or cut Toronto’s city council again.
 Or maybe I’ll just keep on doing all the horrible things I’ve been doing that no one talked about because the media was too busy praising my tone and leadership.”